kaby76/AntlrVSIX/README.md

     parse
     . | find //lexerRuleSpec/TOKEN_REF | text

 to print out the lexer rule symbols.
+But, I have more things planned for the next few months.

+The complete list of bugs fixed in this release are:

 * Fix ["alias w=write" does not work #105](https://github.com/kaby76/AntlrVSIX/issues/105)
 * Fix ["cd .." does not work #104](https://github.com/kaby76/AntlrVSIX/issues/104)